 How to enable PHP error logging and review the errors

-Your website is not working?
-The error you saw is "Error 500" and you want to know why?
-In this article, we will show you how can you enable the PHP error logging and how to review PHP errors on our shared hosting service.
+Is your website not working?
+Are you getting an ‘Error 500’, but you don’t know why?
+In this tutorial, we are going to show you how to enable PHP error logging as well as how to review any errors that you might encounter on your shared hosting account.

 How to enable PHP error logging